BrockDSL/Intro_to_R_Workshop/README.md

 ![DSL Logo](dsl_logo.png)

-# Intro to Data Visualization
+# Intro to R

- Workshop file for Intro to Data Visualization
+Files for Intro to R workshop